MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 # Export content with the Microsoft Teams Export APIs

-Teams Export APIs allow you to export 1:1, group chat,meeting chats and channel messages from Microsoft Teams.
+Teams Export APIs allow you to export 1:1, group chat, meeting chats, and channel messages from Microsoft Teams.
 If your organization needs to export Microsoft Teams messages, you are able to extract them using Teams Export APIs. *Chat Message* represents an individual chat message within a [channel](https://docs.microsoft.com/graph/api/resources/channel?view=graph-rest-beta) or [chat](https://docs.microsoft.com/graph/api/resources/chat?view=graph-rest-beta).
 The chat message can be a root chat message or part of a reply thread that is defined by the **replyToId** property in the chat message.

 Here are some examples on how you can use these export APIs: